If you love to consume CBD-rich whole-flower, check out our Harlequin strain overview.

 Caryophyllene has a blend of earthy, musky, and citrus notes that can also be found in black pepper, cinnamon, and cloves.
 Caryophyllene is believed to have antioxidant and anti-inflammatory properties and could help reduce depression and anxiety.

-Harlequin Strain Effects
+Harlequin Strain Effects for Chronic Pain

 Harlequin’s effects are invigorating and mood-boosting.
-Consuming this high-energy sativa can leave you feeling alert and concentrated on the task at hand.
-Harlequin has won fans around the world for its ability to provide relaxation without sedation.
+Consuming this high-energy sativa can leave you feeling alert and concentrated on the task at hand, while also enhancing focus, making it suitable for activities that require mental clarity.

 Feelings: Relaxed, Happy, Uplifted, Focused, Energetic